-- 3.32 The determination of operational costs and other costs (the P_f term above), covers the costs of Power NI's residential and commercial businesses.
+- 3.61 The determination of operational costs and other costs (the P_f term above), covers the costs of Power NI's residential and commercial businesses.
 To determine the S_t term for the regulated domestic business, it is necessary to deduct an appropriate amount to reflect the operational and other costs of the commercial business.
-This deduction is the A_t term in the equation for S_t at Paragraph 3.21 above. - 3.33 In the current Licence the At term is the sum of two separate components defined as follows: - a) £5.696 million or, such other amount as reasonably determined by the Authority using the same methodology used to arrive at the amount of £5.696 million or such other methodology as approved by the Authority; plus - b) £6.59 (R_t PN_t)
+This deduction is the A_t term in the equation for S_t at Paragraph 3.31 above. - 3.62 In the licence at present the A_t term is the sum of two separate components defined as follows: - a) £5.696 million or, such other amount as reasonably determined by the Authority using the same methodology used to arrive at the amount of £5.696 million or such other methodology as approved by the Authority (i.e. UR); plus - b) £6.59 $(R_t PN_t)$ where:

-where: